NadineAB/CS-Outreach-Kits/README.md

 This workshop is suitable for young people in Years 11 and 12.
 For this workshop:

-    - We will need t work with Teachable Machine, which is an open-source, web-based tool that makes creating machine learning models fast, and easy (see this link https://teachablemachine.withgoogle.com/).
+    - We will need t work with Teachable Machine, which is an open-source, web-based tool that makes creating machine learning models fast, and easy.